polyaxon/polyaxon/site/integrations/kubeflow.md

 ## Overview

  1. Kubeflow Operators:
     Polyaxon can schedule and manage Kubeflow operators natively.
-Polyaxon provides uniform workflow for:
+Polyaxon provides a uniform workflow for:
      * Viewing logs and resources.
      * Tracking metrics, outputs, and models.
      * Comparing and driving insights.